 As with any emerging field, especially one that impacts the health and well-being of a patient, there will be challenges.

-In an essay published in the Journal of the American Medical Association, physicians from Harvard Medical School, Beth Israel Deaconess Medical Center and the Massachusetts General Hospital offer a word of caution about the future of wearable healthcare technology.
+In an essay published in the Journal of the American Medical Association, physicians from Harvard Medical School, Beth Israel Deaconess Medical Center and the Massachusetts General Hospital offer a word of caution about healthcare technology advances with wearable devices.

 In a summary provided by the American Medical Association, the study’s authors write that although insurance companies have begun to reward policy holders for healthier activity, calorie intake, blood pressure and weight tracked by wearable devices, these companies could begin to penalize less healthy people with higher premiums because there are no regulations to stop them.
 The physicians also warn that inaccurate data collection could unintentionally result in penalties or harmful treatment.
 For instance, if a device records activity levels much lower than the person produced, the numbers could reduce insurance premium rewards.
 Or, if a device yields false-positive readings, doctors could potentially recommend treatments that are harmful.